oscarkarnalim/CCC/README.md

 # Common Code Counter

 **Common** **code** **counter** \(CCC\) is a Java program to count how many programs contain a code segment via a simple substring matching algorithm.
-Currently, it covers seven languages: Java, Python, C#, C++, SQL, Haskell, and R. The program needs further development and this is part of a working group report.
+Currently, it covers seven languages: Java, Python, C#, C++, SQL, Haskell, and R. This is part of a working group report and still needs further development.
 A work based on this code should acknowledge the working report.

 *Command*:
 ```